mmu-webdesign/IWD-web-term2/rwd-week-2.md

 You will remember that by default browsers define a box size as `width or height + padding + border` = actual width or height.
 Applying `box-sizing: border-box;` means the width or height includes any padding and/or border.
 This tends to make life easier - you want a 200px wide box, that's what you now get.
 For a more detailed explanation see [Box Sizing explained on CSS Tricks](https://css-tricks.com/box-sizing/).

 At the moment this won't make any difference to you page.
 This comes later.

-Now add our final re-set.
+### Flexible images

+Look for this comment in `layout.css`.

 ```
 /* flexible content images code */